 BOARDMAN STATE SCENIC CORRIDOR updates:

 Route at north end: You can actually leave the highway and get on the OCT just past the Boardman State Scenic Corridor sign and take it to Arch Rock Picnic Area.
 A little difficult to follow but better than highway.
 I didn't mention in book because there had just been big landslide, but either it wasn't impacted or it was repaired.
+North of that point there used to be a trail (over Whiskey Creek), but between blackberries, poison oak and landslides it really really no longer exists.

 Better route south from Whaleshead Beach: At the top of the road down to Whaleshead Beach, look for nearly-hidden OCT sign and follow very brushy trail (gets better) down to park toilets, then cross footbridge and follow it to beach.
 Walk beach just 0.1 mile or so and take very steep but short (0.2 mile, 200 feet elevation) scramble trail to Whaleshead Beach Viewpoint.
 From there follow marked OCT trail south (intersects with aforementioned trail) through the woods 1.3 miles to House Rock Viewpoint.
 Hate to miss that pretty beach, but it's not like you haven't hiked any beaches on the OCT.